5 Times Jesus Taught Us About Kindness

 Jesus said to him, “Today salvation has come to this house, because this man, too, is a son of Abraham.
 For the Son of Man came to seek and to save the lost.” – Luke 19:1-10

-Zacchaeus may not be a convicted criminal but in the eyes of the Jews, he might well be.
-In Jesus’ time, tax collectors would often abuse their powers to line their pockets with the people’s hard-earned money.
+Zacchaeus may not be a convicted criminal, but in the eyes of the Jews, he might as well be.
+In Jesus’ time, tax collectors often abused their powers to line their pockets with the people’s hard-earned money.

 Yet, Jesus never hesitated to dine with him.
-He didn’t care if others will see him associating with a sinner.
-He didn’t care if people will hate him for it.
+He didn’t care if others would see him associating with a sinner.
+He didn’t care if people would hate him for it.
 That is the kind of kindness that the world needs today.
 (Related: 50 Acts of Kindness You Can Do Today)

 We should stop seeing people for the wrongs they’ve committed.
-Instead, we should judge them on how they try to right those wrongs and turn their life around.
+Instead, we should judge how they try to right those wrongs and turn their lives around.

 3. Preaching to the Gentiles